4 Tips on Staying Focused When it Matters Most

 Mental focus is especially critical in figure skating, where skaters have just four and a half minutes to perform over a dozen high-risk elements with confidence and accuracy, says Scott Smith, an internationally competitive figure skater and the alternate in the 2006 Olympic games.
 There are no second chances in skating.

 How does he stay focused?
-“Practice focusing!” he says.
+“Practice staying focused!” he says.
 Smith practices his competitive routine as though he is competing: without stopping and with all the difficult elements.

 “Each day I learn how to physically and mentally get through my routine better through my successes and my failures,” he says.